alimogh/crypto-trading-bot-tutorial/README.md

-## How to develop your own crypto trading bot
+## ABout this guide
 *This guide will make you build a trading bot from scratch.
-A trading bot is a computer program that can automatically place orders to a market or exchange without the need for human intervention.
-Bots, automated trading strategies, are the future of investing, they are working for you 24/7 and never lose their focus.*
+A trading bot is a computer program that can automatically place orders to a market or exchange without the need for human intervention.*

 ## Introduction to cryptocurrency Trading